-IRVINE, Calif., Oct.
-20 /PRNewswire/ -- Is America obsessed with beauty?
+SAN ANTONIO, Oct.
+11 /PRNewswire/ -- Is America obsessed with beauty?
 This controversial question is thoroughly explored, exposed and dissected in the compelling documentary produced by filmmaker Darryl Roberts.

 It's an especially relevant and crucial question in today's world as body image and self-image issues have become a critical issue affecting women and girls nationwide.

-Special guest, Miss America 2008 Kirsten Haglund, will be in attendance and will participate in a special panel discussion after the screening.
-Kirsten's powerful platform for the Miss America pageant was eating disorders awareness.
-Darryl Roberts, the film's producer and director will be at the event and will participate in the panel discussion after the screening.
+Special guest, Miss America 2008, Kirsten Haglund will be in attendance and will participate in a special panel discussion after the screening.
+The film's director, Darryl Roberts will be on hand to introduce the film.
 Hosted by Remuda Ranch Programs for Eating and Anxiety Disorders, an intensive, inpatient treatment center for women and girls with eating disorders and related issues, the screening is open to the public.
 Space is limited.

 6:30 p.m.
 Reception